chancechime/584DriverHub/README.md

 - **Model-View-Controller (MVC)**: Ensure your server follows the MVC pattern.
 - **Object-Relational Mapping (ORM)**: Your application should include at least two tables with a one-to-many relationship between them using Entity Framework Core.
 - **Authentication**: Implement Google SSO via Firebase Authentication and Duo for Multi-Factor Authentication.
-- **Deployment**: Deploy the frontend using Firebase Hosting and the backend using AWS.
+- **Deployment**: Deploy the front end using Firebase Hosting and the back end using AWS.

 Fulfilling these requirements will make a B grade.